S1L3NTW0LF/SEC-files/README.md

 1. writes csv files that contain all financial statements for a single company to `company-fin-sets`

 #### Part III (yearly-csv.ipynb)
-1. creates a `master.csv` that combines all financial statements from `company-fin-sets`
+1. creates a `master-df.csv` that combines all financial statements from `company-fin-sets`
-2. seperates financial statements in `master.csv` by year and writes them into `yearly-fin-sets`
+2. seperates financial statements in `master-df.csv` by year and writes them into `yearly-fin-sets`

+#### Data is taken from:
+- submissions, companyfacts --> assembled-data --> company-fin-sets --> master-df.csv --> yearly-fin-sets

 ---
 ### Notes
 - some files / folders are too large and have been added as zip files or not add at all (`submissions`, `companyfacts`, `assembled-data`)
 - the `samples` folder contains a singular file from certain folders (`submissions`, `companyfacts`, `company-fin-sets`, `yearly-fin-sets`, `assembled-data`)
+- files in `yearly-fin-sets` and `master-df.csv` have the column names stored in `columns.csv` (do not change order)